baknayeon/smartblock/README.md

 So, Users can develop SmartApp easily in Smart Block, even though they are not expert programmers.

+When users build the blocks in smart block, it offers the actual groovy code to user

 ![Smart Block](https://github.com/baknayeon/smartblock/blob/master/main.PNG)

 you can see the demo video